OpenDroneMap/NodeODM/ISSUE_TEMPLATE.md

 First of all, thank you for taking the time to report an issue.

-For questions, comments and feature requests, please open a topic on http://community.opendronemap.org/.
+For questions, comments and feature requests, please open a topic on https://community.opendronemap.org/.
 This is not the right place.

-Please open an issue only to report faults and bugs.

-Every issue needs to follow the format specified below.
+Please open an issue only to report faults and bugs and follow the format specified below.
 ****************************************

 ### What is the problem?